EvaSeidlmayer/orcid-for-wikidata/README.md

 ### 1. Harvest publication-IDs in ORCID

-With ORCID-ids-harvesting.py you **harvest PMID, PMC, DOI, WOS-ID, DNB and author ORCID from the ORCID.tar.gz archive**.
+With ORCID-ids-harvesting.py you **harvest PMID, PMC, DOI, WOS-ID, DNB and ORCID of the author from the ORCID.tar.gz archive**.
 With adding the ORCID.tar.gz path as input-file and an output file:

      ./analysis/ORCID-ids-harvesting.py ORCID_2019_activities_1.tar.gz ORCID-ids_1.csv